 From there, you can use Reonomy to find owner contact information and reach out directly.

 Given the spontaneity of the weather, timing is extremely important for roofing contractors and repair.
 Reonomy lets you search for leads and get into contact with property owners at the drop of a hat

 Optimize Your Web Content

-Online marketing is another major resource for generating commercial roofing leads.
+Online marketing is major resource for building any business.
 The most important part of your online marketing efforts is your website—something that every marketing strategy should include.